A school trip to Paris in 2002

 I’m not 1000% sure that says 74% – that seems a lot, my writing is a little unclear and Google suggests it should be 24% – but it’s 2002 and factory workers are at risk of lead poisoning!
 Surely that’s a health & safety matter that can’t still be going on in 2022?
 I’m astonished it still was even in 2002.
 Isn’t that something that should have been a thing of the past by 1992?

 Ok, apparently it wasn’t that interesting because I didn’t even remember it happened.
 We went to the Mumm champagne cave on the way home from the year 13 trip and I remember that.
 It was the first time I’d ever really experienced champagne and the first time I’d ever seen people turning the bottles at the speed of light and I think they might even have opened one with a sword for our entertainment.
 But that wasn’t this trip!
-We went to a glass factory on this trip which had working conditions unchanged since the place first opened in a previous century!
+We went to a glass factory on this trip which had working conditions apparently unchanged since the place first opened in a previous century!

 It seems I bought something there.
 “I was almost the last served but I got there eventually”, says my diary.
 Is there a glass downstairs that I bought on this trip, then?
 I wonder what it was?
 Judging by Arques’ website and my own taste, it’s probably a stemless tumbler and probably highly elaborate and also probably in my mother’s Best Tableware cabinet where I haven’t seen it since I brought it back.
 Yes!
 I went and looked at the stuff that’s too good to use, with the thought “what would I choose if I was there today?
 That!
 That’s what I would choose!”
 It’s exactly what I was imagining as I wrote that last sentence and there it was as large as life and twice as natural and clearly never had a drink put in it in over twenty years.
 Ok, that’s my office glass from now on.
 If I’m going to collect good, usable, practical and pretty souvenirs, I want to live my life using them.
 Like the volcano coasters that live on my desk or the ride photo from Disneyland in June 2000 that’s also sitting up behind my screens – you’re both there right in front of me, Esther, plus I’ve got the three of us at your wedding so it’s all equal shares in this office.

 The coach trip back occupies eight pages of my diary, which says loud and clear to me that the trips weren’t the fun bit and also that I probably spent more time scribbling than I did enjoying what was going on.
 Everything I loved about this trip wasn’t about being in Paris or even being in France.
 It was just about spending a lot of time with my friends.
 There was a bit of inter-personal drama which I won’t go into twenty years down the line but overall, this was probably one of the most special trips abroad I’ve ever done.
-I like this blog and today I especially like it because otherwise I wouldn’t have looked back at this trip and realised 1) how boring it actually was 2) why I loved it so much.
+I like having this blog and today I especially like it because otherwise I wouldn’t have looked back at this trip and realised 1) how boring it actually was 2) why I loved it so much.